Additional $3.5M Permit Pulled for Newbury Hotel Renovations

 Electrical Permit Pulled for Longwood Residences II

 Electrical and fire alarm permits valued at $3.4M combined have been pulled for the upcoming 6-story Longwood Residences II by Aldon Electric.
 The upcoming 6-story building will feature 115 apartments along with parking for 130 cars.

-Electrical Permit Pulled The Newbury Boston
+Door Moved at The Newbury Boston

 Formerly The Taj, the historic Boston hotel is nearly complete after an extensive renovation.
 The door moving from Arlington Street to Newbury Street is one of the finish touches to the building facade.
 The hotel is expected to be open to next again by next year.